 So do you actually need a boat license?
 Unfortunately the requirements for the ICC varies from country to country so as a very general rule an ICC is required for all Inland Waterways in Europe and coastal waters of the Mediterranean.
 However, in Northern European coastal waters the ICC may not be required.
 Because of this there obvious confusion and some variations arising; therefore it is always advisable to check to see what is acceptable in foreign states before visiting.
 If hiring or chartering boats abroad on holiday then the International Certificate of Competence (ICC) will normally be accepted and is therefore advisable to have anyway.

-Presently, there are two types of boat license; this is in the form of either power or sail which is for either 10 or 24 metre vessels.
-The 10 metre ICC sailing boat license and 10 metre ICC power boat license are as they imply.
-Providing the overall length of the boat does not exceed 10 metres, the license will normally permit you to operate a vessel on most foreign coastal and inland waters.
-It is worth noting that a Personal Water Craft (PWC / Jet Ski) can also be driven on a 10 metre ICC power boat license but is not recognised if you were to go straight to the ICC power over 10 metre, meaning you can't operate a small tender off the back of a larger boat unless you have the appropriate endorsement on your ICC!
+Presently, there are a few general types of license; this is in the form of either power or sail, which is for up to 10 metre or over 10 metre vessels.
+The up to 10 metre ICC sailing boat license and up to 10 metre ICC power boat license are as they imply.
+Providing the overall length of the boat does not exceed 10 metres.
+This license will normally permit you to operate a vessel on most foreign coastal and inland waters.
+It is worth noting that a Personal Water Craft (PWC) can be driven if you hold a over 10 metre ICC sailing boat license, but is not recognised if you hold the ICC power up to or over 10 metre, meaning you can't operate a small tender off the back of a larger boat unless you have the appropriate endorsement on your ICC!

 To put this into perspective, the 10 metre ICC Boat License is mainly aimed at individuals that may be starting out in the boating world, but will still also apply to those that do have experience but don’t have anything on paper to prove their competence, i.e. a boat license.